harryprince/renkun-ken.github.io/_posts/2014-01-28-difference-between-assignment-operators-in-r.md

 - R
 ---

 For R beginners, the first operator they use is probably the *assignment operator* `<-`.
-[Google's R Style Guide](http://google-styleguide.googlecode.com/svn/trunk/Rguide.xml) suggests that we use `<-` rather than `=` even though the equal sign is also allowed in R to do exactly the same thing when we assign a value to a variable.
-However, some might feel inconvenient because you need to type two characters to represent one symbol, which is different from many other programming languages.
+[Google's R Style Guide](http://google-styleguide.googlecode.com/svn/trunk/Rguide.xml) suggests the usage of `<-` rather than `=` even though the equal sign is also allowed in R to do exactly the same thing when we assign a value to a variable.
+However, you might feel inconvenient because you need to type two characters to represent one symbol, which is different from many other programming languages.

 As a result, many users ask *Why we should use `<-` as the assignment operator?*

-Here I provide a simple explanation to the difference between `<-` and `=` in R.
+Here I provide a simple explanation to the subtle difference between `<-` and `=` in R.

-First, let's look at a simple example.
+First, let's look at an example.

 {% highlight R %}
 x <- rnorm(100)